AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/oracle-netsuite.md

 Before you can bring your [!DNL Oracle NetSuite] data to Experience Platform, you must first ensure that you have the following:

 * A [!DNL Oracle NetSuite] account.
 If you do not already have an account, contact [!DNL Oracle NetSuite](https://www.NetSuite.com/portal/company/contactus.shtml).
-* Have an active subscription to any product.
+* An active subscription to any [!DNL Oracle NetSuite] product.
 * [!DNL Oracle NetSuite] uses OAuth 2.0 to communicate with [!DNL Oracle NetSuite] API's.
     * You will need your **Account ID**.
 Refer to the [Finding your NetSuite Account ID](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_1498754928.html#Finding-Your-NetSuite-Account-ID)] page if you do not know your NetSuite Account ID.
-    * You will need your **[!DNL NetSuite] Account ID**.
-Refer to the [Finding your NetSuite Account ID](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_1498754928.html#Finding-Your-NetSuite-Account-ID)] page if you do not know your NetSuite Account ID.
-    * To access the [!DNL Oracle NetSuite] API's, You will need a **Client ID** and **Client secret**, follow the [OAuth 2.0](https://docs.oracle.com/en/cloud/saas/NetSuite/ns-online-help/chapter_157769826287.html#OAuth-2.0) tutorial within your [!DNL Oracle NetSuite] account and ensure you execute the below:
+    * To access the [!DNL Oracle NetSuite] API's, You will need a **Client ID** and **Client secret**, follow the [OAuth 2.0](https://docs.oracle.com/en/cloud/saas/NetSuite/ns-online-help/chapter_157769826287.html#OAuth-2.0) tutorial within your [!DNL Oracle NetSuite] account and ensure your [!DNL Oracle NetSuite] administrator has done the following:
-        * Ensure your [!DNL Oracle NetSuite] administrator has enabled the OAuth 2.0 feature
+        * Enabled the OAuth 2.0 feature and setup the Oauth 2.0 roles.
-        * Setup Roles
-        * Assigned Users to the Oauth 2.0 Roles, and created Integration records
+        * Assigned Users to the Oauth 2.0 Roles, and created Integration records.
-    * You will also need to generate an **Access token** and a **Refresh Token**.
+    * You will also need to generate an **access token** and a **refresh token**.
 Refer to the [OAuth 2.0 Authorization Code Grant Flow](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_158074210415.html#OAuth-2.0-Authorization-Code-Grant-Flow) tutorial to generate them.
-Complete [Step One](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_158081944642.html#Step-One-GET-Request-to-the-Authorization-Endpoint) and [Step Two](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_158081952044.html#Step-Two-POST-Request-to-the-Token-Endpoint) from the tutorial.
+Complete [step one](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_158081944642.html#Step-One-GET-Request-to-the-Authorization-Endpoint) and [step two](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_158081952044.html#Step-Two-POST-Request-to-the-Token-Endpoint) from the tutorial.

 ### Gather required credentials {#gather-credentials}